 Some basic sweaters may have a label that says they can be machine-washed.
 This is usually true for acrylic and man-made fibers.
 Some cotton and ramie sweaters may also allow machine washing but you will have less success with these fibers because they tend to shrink or stretch more easily than man-made fibers.
 When you machine wash, there are still some tips that will keep the sweaters looking their best by reducing stretching or shrinking and pilling.

-One special tip to remember: Never put a sweater into the clothes dryer!
+- One special tip to remember: Never put a sweater into the clothes dryer! even if the label says you can.
 Avoid the dryer to prevent shrinking and excessive static cling with acrylic fibers.

 Hand Washing Tips for Sweaters